Her name is Isora. She is the daughter a gang Boss. And her cloak itches.

 “Man was not meant to see the world in such a way,” Ivan continues.
 “That’s why the Nailed God sent down the Detonations.
 Imagine what it would do to a man’s mind if he had fits of insanity forced on him at the whim of his captor.”
 He seizes Boss Azocs face, jerks it toward him and whispers: “I’d advise you keep your eyes open.
 If you close them I’m going to nail them shut.
 If I don’t hear a scream, you see, I’ll shove those hooks through your eyes.
 I’ll know if you’re faking.
 I know how folk scream when they get the Sight.”

 He stalks away from Azoc, toward his device.
-The way Boss Ivan touches the projector reminds Isora of the way he used to touch mother: gentle strokes, soft and affectionate.
-When Boss Ivan flicks it on, it moans in much the same way.
+Boss Ivan’s fingers whisper over his device.
+When Boss Ivan flicks it on, it moans to life.

 She does not see the beam of light as it is activated.